Grant Long

 Grant Andrew Long (born March 12, 1966) is an American former professional basketball player.
-He played over 1,000 games for the National Basketball Association over a 15-year career.
+He played over 1,000 games in the National Basketball Association over a 15-year career.
 Long had two relatives who were playing in the NBA during his tenure in the league: his uncle John Long, and his cousin Terry Mills.
 His brother is professional boxer Julius Long.